|

 The Breadcrumbs widget will appear here on the published site.

-From Generation to Generation2/5/2025 Below are the deaths, births and weddings that occurred across our congregations since our last published issue.
+Below are the deaths, births, and weddings across our congregations that have occurred since our last issue or had not previously been reported.
 During these major events, and always, we will proclaim His praise.
-Crosspoint Bible Church, (Omaha, Nebraska)
+Compass Immanuel Church (Rapid View, SK)

 The Blog Tags Widget will appear here on the published site.